Arizona Claims & Resources

 Do You Charge a Contingency or Hourly Fee?

-If we decide to take a matter on, we typically charge a contingency fee that varies depending on the nature of the claim, the difficulties involved, and the amount in controversy.
+If we decide to take a matter on, we typically charge a contingency fee that varies depending on the nature of the claim, the stage in the claim process, the particular difficulties involved, the amount involved, and the risk we assume.
 We determine the fee after we have finished our initial review/vetting of the potential claim or case.

 We do represent clients on an hourly basis in certain limited circumstances, in situations involving discrete issues; however, our typical fee is a contingency fee.